MediaComem/hesav-register/README.md

 ### Production migration
 `RAILS_ENV=production rake db:migrate`

-## Database Connection

-To connect to the database, use [pgAdmin](https://www.pgadmin.org/) or an equivalent (like [Sequel Pro](https://www.sequelpro.com/) on Mac or [JetBrains DataGrip](https://www.jetbrains.com/datagrip/) on Windows).

-The credentials (like DB Host, DB Name, username and password) can be found on the `.env.production` file, which is located on the MEI's KeyPassX.

-## Heroku
+## Heroku tips

-To configure `hstore` on the datable you have to connect to database with `heroku pg:psql` then run `CREATE EXTENSION hstore;`.
-Then you can run `heroku run rake db:create` etc...
+To configure `hstore` on the database, you have to connect to database with `heroku pg:psql` then run `CREATE EXTENSION hstore;`.
+Finally you can run `heroku run rake db:create` etc...

+## Mailgun

+App is using Mailgun to send mail through action mailer.
+Mailgun is an add-on on Heroku.
+You can access Mailgun config from Heroku app dashboard.
+Mail config is defined in `/config/environments/production.rb`.